The Art of Magic, the Magic of Art

 So, step back in time – come into my lounge room & get a taste of some home grown songs from Sydney in 1980’s.

 I think some of these may work with right mixing even 40 years later.
+Some have links to the lyrics on this blog.

 This is the simple & cheap transformer from cassette tape to mp3 I used to digitise tapes about 40 years old!